-Dr. Jodi Olmsted is an associate professor in the Health Science program at UW-Stevens Point.
+Dr. Jodi Olmsted is a professor in the School of Health Sciences & Wellness at UW-Stevens Point.

 She has over 30 years of experience in therapeutic care as a registered dental hygienist and twenty-seven as an educator, including clinical, laboratory, classroom, and online learning.
-As the national Director of Education and Training for a long-term care (LTC) corporation, she worked with administrators and staff across the U.S. using quality improvement (QI) analytics tools and data for impacting quality of life outcomes.
+As the national Director of Education and Training for a long-term care (LTC) corporation, she worked with administrators and staff across the U.S. using quality improvement (QI) data analytics tools to improve operational and organizational change while impacting Quality of Life Outcomes.
 Jodi’s research interests are in academic performance, distance education, and improvement in community dental health outcomes and assessment.
 She has held academic administrative roles at three of four academic institutions in Wisconsin.
 Jodi believes maintaining current knowledge of healthcare environments using an applied approach as a future leader and manager while being flexible and adaptable within an ever-changing health care landscape are some of the skills required for success today.
 Jodi looks forward to supporting learners showcase applying what they have learned in their culminating course experience(s) in the UW Master of Science in Healthcare Administration after they have been developing their leadership and managerial skills for becoming successful healthcare leaders in the future.